Via del Campo: The memory of De André in Via del Campo

 In via del Campo, there is the record store that belongs to Gianno Tassio, a good friend of Fabrizio De Andre, who loved the store since his youth.

 The commercial hub makes a sort of museum: the people who walk by it can listen to all Faber songs while they can see through the windows the whole records’ collection.
-Inside the shop, there is De Andrè's famous guitar.
+Inside the shop, there is De André's famous guitar.
 It was bought by Giovanni Tassio with all the generous support of the city for the Emergency association.
 They actually gathered funds for the value of 168 million and 500,000 lire.
-The money was used to build a new hospital in Sierra Leone, that has been named after De Andrè.
+The money was used to build a new hospital in Sierra Leone, that has been named after De André.

 Gianni Tassio died in 2004.
 His work was led by his wife, Daniela Tassio, until 24 February 2010.
-The old shop was closed for two years and then the city district bought it and opened it again in 2012 as a multimedia museum dedicated to Fabrizio De Andrè.
+The old shop was closed for two years and then the city district bought it and opened it again in 2012 as a multimedia museum dedicated to Fabrizio De André.
 Its name is Via del Campo 29 rosso.